There are many advantages and disadvantages of direct marketing that you need to consider before launching a campaign.

 - Lifestyle, values, personality.

-- Example : eco-responsible marketing for committed consumers.
+- Example : Eco-responsible marketing for committed consumers.

 4. Behavioral segmentation

-- Frequency of purchase, loyalty, habits.
+- Purchase frequency, loyalty, habits.

-- Example : loyalty programs for regular customers.
+- Example : Loyalty programs for regular customers.

-5. Industrial segmentation (B2B)
+5. Industry segmentation (B2B)

 - Company size, sector of activity.